ariannedee/python-environments/README.md

 3. Unzip it and move the **python-environments-main** folder to a convenient location

 ## FAQs
-### Can I use Python 2?

-No. Please use Python 3.8 or higher.

 ### Can I use a different code editor besides PyCharm?